 My first reaction to the book title was similar to most.
 The reality of leaning in more could certainly mean I’d fall over and hard.
 Who wants to lean in when you are already maxed out, right?
 Not the intended meaning of the title though.
 I started reading with both excitement and an open mind.

 Sandberg’s book connected with me in many ways.
 She poked fun at herself, wrote about teachable moments and described people who became her mentors over time.
 It was also packed with statistics about the feminist movement as well as the work/life balance issues of today.

-    Sandberg climbed the corporate “jungle gym” in her career and shared the stories about personal growth over the years plus defining moments when her gender played a role.
+Sandberg climbed the corporate “jungle gym” in her career and shared stories about personal growth over the years plus defining moments when her gender played a role.

 Wonder why a “jungle gym” as opposed to the corporate ladder?
-Well simple, the corporate ladder is just straight up or down, unlike many careers which move all over over time.
+Well simple, the corporate ladder is just straight up or down, unlike many careers which move all over time.
 And then there’s that “corporate ladder” visual of the butt of the person in front of you at your face.
 Yes, gross, but it was actually a joke Sandberg included in her book.

 What’s not in Lean In?

 Entrepreneurship.
 Sandberg’s career has been heavily focused on government positions and corporate roles.
 Entrepreneurship was not a theme in the book or really mentioned.
 Many men and women opt out of the corporate world to pursue their own dreams of business ownership.
 Although this topic is not in the book, her overall message is to build your confidence, speak up and pursuing your passion is what it’s really about.

 Two very important points to take away no matter where you are at: